phpbench/phpbench/docs/benchmark-runner.rst

     $ phpbench run /path/to/HashBench.php --assert="variant.mode <= 10 microsconds +/- 10%"

 This will assert that ALL variants must have a mode less than 10.
-For more information on assertions see :ref:`assertions`.
+For more information on assertions see :doc:`assertions`.

 Failing assertions will cause PHPBench to exit with code ``2``.
 If you want to tolerate failures (f.e. in an unstable CI environment) you can use the